 Enhanced data sharing model (EDSM) in SystmOne

-We are able to share clinical information about your health and care requirements held on your SystmOne electronic patient record with other health organisations including other GP practices, child health services, community health services, hospitals, out of hours, continuing healthcare team at the CCG and other similar organisations.
+We are able to share clinical information about your health and care requirements held on your SystmOne electronic patient record with other health organisations including other GP practices, child health services, community health services, hospitals, out of hours, continuing healthcare team at the ICB and other similar organisations.
 This means that the healthcare professional looking after you has the most relevant information to enable them to provide you with the most appropriate care.
 We automatically set up the sharing facility in our electronic patient record system to allow your information to be shared out to other health organisations for the purpose of direct patient care.

 Local trusted organisations that we work with on a regular basis are able to access your record immediately once they have asked your permission.
 If you say “no” they will not be able to see any information.
 An Audit log is maintained, showing who accessed your record and when it was accessed.
 You are entitled to request a copy of this log.